Developer guide

 When developing the package, you'll want to test your changes with the examples.
 Here's how to set up the examples to use your local development version:

-1. From the package root directory, start Julia with the examples project:
+1. From the package root directory:

-Running Examples
+Running examples

 Now any changes you make to the source code will be immediately reflected when you run the examples (thanks to Revise.jl):